osg-htc/docs/docs/data/install-xrootd.md

 Error accessing path/file for root://fermicloud121.fnal.gov/tmp/test2
 ```

 After running `voms-proxy-init` or `grid-proxy-init` to initialize your x509 certificate (usually found in `/tmp/x509up_uUID`), the `xrdcp` command should execute cleanly.
-For instance, the following shows an example of a user creating a voms certificate and copying to the xrootd client and then re-executing the xrdcp command.
+For instance, the following shows an example of a user creating a voms certificate and copying to the XRootD client and then re-executing the xrdcp command.

 ``` console
 user@host $ voms-proxy-init -voms Engage -valid 999:0